thangquang09/aws-spark-streaming-project/README.md

 ### 2.3.
 Data Lake Storage with AWS S3:

 The processed data is stored in a data lake on AWS S3, providing a cost-effective, scalable, and durable storage solution for large datasets.
-By using S3 as the data lake, this pipeline can store both raw and processed data, allowing for efficient access and further transformations as required.
+Using S3 as the data lake is mandatory in this project, as it serves as the primary storage for both raw and processed data, allowing efficient access and future transformations.

 ### 2.4.
-Serverless Data Querying with AWS Glue:
+Optional Data Cataloging and Querying with AWS Glue and Athena:

-AWS Glue is used to catalog the data stored in S3, making it easy to query and analyze using SQL-like syntax with services such as AWS Athena.
-Glue automates schema detection, data cataloging, and provides an easy-to-use interface for transforming and preparing data.
+While not required, it is recommended to use AWS Glue to catalog the data stored in S3 and enable easy querying and analysis with AWS Athena or other SQL-compatible services.
+Glue can automate schema detection and data cataloging, which is particularly beneficial for ETL tasks and data analysis.
+Athena, in turn, allows for SQL-based queries on the cataloged data without the need for additional infrastructure setup.

 ### 2.5.
 Dockerized Spark Cluster: